-As a heavy metal player, a vocalist, or a sound guy, an external bass preamp pedal is an essential weapon in your arsenal.
-With a good one, you can make a passive bass active and vice versa.
-In the same light, these pedals are a way to raise signals and make the lowest bass frequencies perceivable to your amplifier without modding your tones.
-And because everyone has special needs to be met by these portable boxes, it’s reasonable to admit that there’s no one-solution-fits-all model out of the tens on the market.
+As one heavy metal player, a vocalist, or a sound guy, an external bass preamp pedal is an essential weapon in your arsenal.
+With a good bass amp preamp, one can easily make a passive bass active and vice versa.
+In the same light, these bass preamps or preamps for bass, however you call them, are a way to raise signals and make the lowest bass frequencies perceivable to your amplifier without modding your tones.
+And because everyone has special needs to be met by these portable bass preamps, it’s reasonable to admit that there’s no one-solution-fits-all bass driver out of the tens on the market.

 For example, the best bass preamp pedal for recording is not the best, after all, if used in a live show.
-Therefore, I have recommended and reviewed 10 different models in this post.
+Therefore, I have recommended and reviewed 10 different models in this post so you can not only choose the bass driver you like but also the bass driver that works well for you.
 And for the sake of confusion, I have categorized my 10 recommendations into groups based on price and based on the chief area of application of each.
 Also, I have shed light on some of the topics mostly thrown around when it comes to preamps and boosts.
 Likewise, I have shared my FREE buying guide for choosing the right preamp pedals as a roundup of this post.

 Best For Live Show; Darkglass Alpha Omega Ultra Bass Preamp Pedal

-For anyone who has had experience with any of Darkglass’ lines of musical instruments, expecting quality and performance is sensible.
+For anyone who has had experience with any of Darkglass’ lines of musical instruments or a Tech 21 Sansamp or an M81 bass preamp, expecting quality and performance is sensible.
 And with the all-new Alpha Omega ultra bass preamp, you can equally expect the same for your live shows.
 This pedal is designed with engineers and sound guys in mind for detailed preamplification of bass guitar signals on a stage.
 Whether in a band setting or you’re buying this for your one-man show gigging, every penny you put on this device counts.
 You are also able to take this into the studio and get the heavy metal sound quality you want.
 But here’s why I think so.

 The Alpha Omega is a versatile and highly dynamic pedal with an extremely dynamic range of options.
 And as the name suggests, it features 2 distinct distortion circuits namely Alpha and Omega.
 The alpha circuit makes your mixes punchy, straight, and tight with many definitions.
 Meanwhile, the Omega circuit is more raw and brutal on the flip side.
 Either of these distortion circuits can be engaged on the footswitch control as you play.
 And you can boost 2.8Khz High Mids for more definition without compromising on clarity when playing to a larger audience.
 Thanks to the exclusive Bite functionality.